What is bankruptcy?

 How are Chapter 7 and Chapter 13 bankruptcies different?

-Chapter 7: the court discharges your debt.
+Chapter 7: the court cancels (discharges) your debt.
 Your bills “vanish.”
 You are no longer responsible for them.
 You get a clean slate and a chance to start over with no debt.

-Chapter 13: the court puts you on a three- to five-year payment plan to repay your debts.
-This can help you try to avoid foreclosure of your home or pay off other debts, such as traffic tickets or legal financial obligations (LFOs), that you cannot discharge.
+Chapter 13: the court puts you on a 3- to 5-year payment plan to repay your debts.
+This can help you try to avoid foreclosure of your home or to pay off other debts, such as traffic tickets or legal financial obligations (LFOs), that you cannot discharge.